de-soot/imi/README.md

 - Under `./website/media` folder

 # Why JSON?
-- Pages are loaded from filesystem, so `localStorage` is separated per file instead of per domain
+- Pages are loaded from filesystem, so `localStorage` is separated per file instead of per domain (different if this was hosted on a proper website)
 - This means that there cannot be a 'global' cart storage storing book data that `cart.html` can access book data from
 - JSON files can be saved by the user and loaded from their filesystem, so it is used as a workaround
-- Maybe `localStorage` would have worked if the pages were hosted on Github Pages, but that does not fit the assignment submission format
+- Maybe `localStorage` would have worked if the pages were hosted on Github Pages, but that did not fit the assignment submission format criteria